chariotsolutions/aws-examples/cloudtrail_firehose/README.md

 Notes:

-* The data produced by this Firehose may contain duplicate events.
+* The data produced by this Firehose may contain duplicate events, either due to CloudTrail recording those duplicates, or best-effort handling of CloudTrail notifications.

+* Deleting this stack _does not_ delete the data.
+If you delete and then recreate the stack, you will already have data in the table.

 ### firehose-iceberg.yml